-A standards developer whose procedures meet the requirements of due process and criteria for approval and withdrawal of American National Standards contained herein may apply to ANSI for accreditation.
+A standards developer whose procedures meet the requirements of due process and criteria for approval and withdrawal of American National Standards contained herein and is incorporated, registered or otherwise recognized as a legal entity, may apply to ANSI for accreditation.
 To be accredited by ANSI, the developer's procedures and practices for standards development shall meet the criteria for accreditation as set forth below.
 The ANSI Executive Standards Council (ExSC) is the accrediting body for developers of American National Standards.
 Accreditation is a pre-condition for submitting a standard for consideration for approval as an American National Standard.